American Heart Association CPR FAQ

 Who should take this course?

-The American Heart Association CPR Basic Life Support (BLS) course is the course recommended by colleges and universities across the nation for students entering into the medical professions.
+The American Heart Association CPR Basic Life Support (BLS) course is the course recommended by colleges and universities across the nation for students entering the medical professions.
 The professions include but are not limited to, medical practice, nursing, dentistry, respiratory therapy, orthopedics, first responders, paramedics, firefighters, and police officers.

 The AHA’s BLS Course is designed for healthcare professionals and other personnel who need to know how to perform CPR and other basic cardiovascular life support skills in a wide variety of in-facility and prehospital settings.